tuddor1234/tuddor1234/README.md

-Hey!
-I love helping artists bring their creativity to life in the digital realm through coding!
-My tools have become favorites in the movie and gaming industries worldwide.
+🚀Hey there!
+I'm passionate about transforming artistic visions into digital realities through coding!
+Over the years, my tools have become go-to favorites in the global movie and gaming industries.

-Skills and technologies I worked with:
+💻 Tech Stack:

 ✅ Unity:

-• 𝐂# , 𝐂++
+• Proficient in 𝐂# and 𝐂++

-• 𝐗𝐑 ( AR / Mixed Reality- Hololens / VR)
+• Extensive experience with 𝐗𝐑 (AR/Mixed Reality - Hololens/VR)

-• Mobile development (𝐀𝐧𝐝𝐫𝐨𝐢𝐝 and 𝐢𝐎𝐒)
+• Mobile development for 𝐀𝐧𝐝𝐫𝐨𝐢𝐝 and 𝐢𝐎𝐒 platforms
 • 𝐒𝐃𝐊 integration

-• Plugin development (Editor / Engine development)
+• Expertise in plugin development for both Editor and Engine
 • 𝐔𝐈/𝐔𝐗 development

-• Depth Cameras ( Smartphone, Intel Realsense)
+• Depth Cameras handling (Smartphone, Intel Realsense)

-• Gesture Recognition

-• Face & Body Tracking
+• Gesture Recognition and Face & Body Tracking

-✅Unreal Engine:
+✅ Unreal Engine:

-• 𝐂++ and Blueprints
+• Proficient in 𝐂++ and Blueprints

-• 𝐔𝐈/𝐔𝐗 development ( 𝐔𝐌𝐆 and 𝐂++)
+• 𝐔𝐈/𝐔𝐗 development for 𝐔𝐌𝐆 and 𝐂++
 • 𝐀𝐏𝐈 development
 • iOS development

-• Plugin development (Editor / Engine development)
+• Plugin development for both Editor and Engine
 • Third-Party library integration
 • Network development
 • Pixel Streaming

-✅Other:
+✅ Other Skills:
+• Custom Engine Development

-• Cross- Platform development
+• Cross-Platform development

-• Client - Server Architecture
+• Client-Server Architecture

-• Git / GitHub
+• Version control with Git/GitHub

-• Cloud (Azure)
+• Cloud computing expertise (Azure)

-• REST API, .NET
+• REST API and .NET proficiency

-• Agile, SCRUM, SOLID
+• Agile, SCRUM, SOLID principles

-• MVC, MVVM
+• MVC, MVVM architectural patterns

-• WFA, WPF
+• WFA (Windows Forms Application), WPF (Windows Presentation Foundation)

-🤝 Is there any way my expertise can make an impact on your business? 𝗗𝗿𝗼𝗽 𝗺𝗲 𝗮 𝗺𝗲𝘀𝘀𝗮𝗴𝗲 𝗮𝗻𝗱 𝗹𝗲𝘁'𝘀 𝗵𝗮𝘃𝗲 𝗮 𝗰𝗵𝗮𝘁!
+• QT, ImGUI

+🤝 I thrive on challenges and am dedicated to staying at the forefront of technology trends.
+Let's collaborate and bring your artistic vision to life in the digital world!

 🌐 Only interested in remote work.
+📧 Email: dev@tudorturdasan.tech
 📞 Phone: available upon request
-📧 Email: dev@tudorturdasan.tech